Nnama: Northcote Thomas, The British Colonial Anthropologist and the Re-Entanglements Project

 Photographs of Nnama, his kinsmen and Nibo from 1911 have surfaced.
 The photographs were taken by the British colonial anthropologist Northcote Thomas during the second tour of his anthropological survey of Igbo-speaking peoples of Southern Nigeria (1910–11).
 The remarkable archives of these anthropological surveys are the subject of a three-year project that Prof Paul Basu of SOAS, University of London, is running – see [Re:Entanglements].
 The negatives of the photographs are held by the Royal Anthropological Institute and prints are indeed in the collections of the University of Cambridge Museum of Archaeology and Anthropology.

 The Nnama family today

-The Nnama family today make up a large clan scattered around the USA, all over Europe, and Africa, including Nigeria.
+The Nnama family today make up a large clan scattered around the USA, Europe, and Africa, including Nigeria.
 The ancestral home remains at Eze Nnama-Orjiakor Court in Umuenechi, Umuanum Nibo, Awka South LGA, Nigeria.
-They are all very highly accomplished in many different fields.
 The Late Prof Samuel Nnama became the Traditional Prime Minister of Nibo from Dec 2014 until his death in Feb 2016.
 He authored a book centered around his childhood experiences growing up in Nibo.